 Will the baby boomer transfer their massive wealth accumulation to the next generation?
-Some think it’s not meant to be.
+Some think it’s not happening.

 According to Census Bureau data, Boomers have far more wealth than any other generation.
 Boomers boast a median wealth of $240,000, compared to Millennials’ meager $27,000.